-MOBILE COMPUTING DEVICE CHECKOUT AGREEMENT:
+STUDENT DEVICE ACCEPTABLE USE AND CHECKOUT AGREEMENT:

-Each year, Hall County School District [HCSD] offers more learning resources to our students for access from home.
-The intent for loaning students a dedicated mobile device is to ensure they have every opportunity to access educational resources and appropriate digital content anytime and anywhere.
-The device is intended to be the student's personal learning device: a 21st century tool supporting the curricular activities enabling students to learn anytime/anywhere and shall not be used for any other purpose.

-The use of the mobile computing device is a privilege.
-The user is responsible for what he/she does with his/her school assigned mobile computing device.
-The student must comply with HCSD's policy JCDA.
+The Hall County School District [HCSD] is a 1:1 school district where every student is assigned a device that provides learning resources and applications for use on and off campus.
+The intent for loaning students a dedicated mobile device, most often a Chromebook, is to ensure they have every opportunity to access educational resources and appropriate digital content anytime and anywhere.
+The device and resources are intended to be the student's personal learning device in order to enable learning and shall not be used for any other purpose.
+The use of the device and applications is a privilege and may be revoked at any time.
+The device must be returned to the school upon request or when the student withdraws or graduates from the school district.
+Students are issued the same Chromebook every year.